agoering/spice-pinball/docs/readsensors.md

 Note the lines that leave blank spaces between the numbers.
 Without those lines, the numbers would be squished up next to one another!

 On to the fun part!
-Try the following:
+Try the following while watching the Serial Monitor:

 1. Move your hand close to or far from the proximity sensor.
 2. What happens if you point the proximity sensor at the wall?